Sylvan-Flores/Sylvan-Flores/game-các-thứ.md

 * Mouthwashing
 * Deadplate, married in red, DDLC
 * Degree of lewdity (bao gồm cả bản plus)
-* Touchstarved, When stars collide, Our life, Error143, Lost in limbo, Cupid's kiss
+* Touchstarved, When stars collide, Our life, Error143, Lost in limbo, Cupid's kiss, Broken colors, The kid at the back
 * Yttd
 * John doe, The freak circus, Chromatic agape, Invite me in
 * Project eden's garden